brotatotes/bht-automation/bht gen 2/John/Chapter 3/John 3 16 bht.md

 # John 3:16 Commentary Help Text

 ## BHT:
-In this verse, we witness the remarkable love of God for humanity.
-God's desire for the happiness and salvation of all sinners is evident.
-This love surpasses our understanding and is unlike the limited view of gods in paganism.
-Through Christ, God offered the ultimate sacrifice, His only Son, to save the world from eternal destruction.
-Through faith in Him, we can obtain everlasting life and be rescued from perdition.
-This gift demonstrates the immense depth and fervor of God's love for us.
+God's love for the world is a reflection of his immense compassion and desire for the happiness of all humanity.
+It is not a mere approval of their conduct, but a selfless act of benevolence.
+This love stands in stark contrast to the gods of pagan religions who do not offer assurance of forgiveness and salvation.
+Through the gift of his Son, God demonstrates his unconditional and unmerited love, going beyond the boundaries of race or religion.
+This love is offered freely to all who believe, promising them everlasting life and the assurance of grace.

 ## Choicest Commentary Quotes:
 ### Henry Alford: